tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 https://www.theparisreview.org/blog/2019/06/27/the-queer-crime-that-launched-the-beats/ para 8

-<mark>Initially, Assistant District Attorney Jacob Grumet had doubts about Carr’s confession, telling the *New York Times* he “was uncertain whether he was dealing with a slayer or a lunatic.”
+<mark>Initially, Assistant District Attorney Jacob Grumet had doubts about Carr's confession, telling the *New York Times* he "was uncertain whether he was dealing with a slayer or a lunatic."
 Determining whether the crime was the work of a vulnerable teenager or a crazed, psychopathic queer lover would become the compelling question for detectives and journalists alike.
-Solving this mystery depended on solving the riddle of Carr’s sexuality.</mark>
+Solving this mystery depended on solving the riddle of Carr's sexuality.</mark>

 </from>
 </compare>